novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-135.md

 Shortly after that, the medical room and trainer rooms finally opened.

-And that day, the second floor was bustling with employees visiting the medical room even though they weren't sick and those who wanted to receive hard training even if their bodies weren't up for it.
+And that day, the second floor was bustling with employees visiting the medical room even though they weren't sick and those who wanted to receive personalized training even if their bodies weren't up for it.

 ----